Relating hadronic CP-violation to higher-twist distributions

-Finally, based on the shape of $e^q(x)$ plotted for each model we are able to deduce the third moment of the isosinglet combination $e^u(x)+e^d(x)$; see Table \ref{tab:models} for the summary.
-Note that the outcomes are consistent with the NDA analysis in Eq. \eqref{eq:NDA}.
-With these results, we deduce $\sigma^0_C$ using Eq. \eqref{eq:cMDMmatcheq2} at the respective model scale and evolve it to $Q^2=1$ GeV$^2$ for mutual comparison.
-This provides us a range of model-predicted values of $\sigma^0_C$ as $(0.085-0.24)$ GeV$^2$.
+Before diving into experiments, it is instructive to first gain some insights from various QCD models such as the bag model \cite{Jaffe:1991ra,Signal:1996ct}, spectator model \cite{Jakob:1997wg}, chiral quark-soliton model ($\chi$QSM) \cite{Schweitzer:2003uy,Ohnishi:2003mf,Cebulla:2007ej} and light-front constituent quark model (LFCQM)\cite{Lorce:2014hxa,Lorce:2016ugb,Pasquini:2018oyz}.
+The shape of $e^q(x)$ is plotted for each model which allows us to deduce the third moment of the isosinglet combination $e^u(x)+e^d(x)$ and evolve it to $\mu=1$ GeV, as summarized in Table \ref{tab:models}.
+Note that the outcomes are consistent with the NDA in Eq. \eqref{eq:NDA} which is reassuring.
+With these results, we deduce the implied isosinglet cMDM sigma term $\sigma^0_C$ using Eq. \eqref{eq:cMDMmatcheq2} (neglecting $B^{u,d}$).
+This provides us a range of model-predicted values of $\sigma^0_C$ as $(0.085-0.29)$ GeV$^2$.
 We may use this to compare the relative importance between the ``direct" and ``vacuum alignment" contribution to $\bar{g}_1$:

-where we have taken the lattice value for $\bar{m}$, $\sigma^0$ and the sum-rule estimation of $r$.
-Substituting the model predictions for $e^u_2+e^d_2$ given in Table \ref{tab:models}, we find its contribution to the ratio above to take the following range:

-upon neglecting $B^{u,d}$.
-This implies that the ``vacuum alignment" contribution to $\bar{g}_1$ dominates over the direct contribution, thus we in fact already have a fair estimation of cEDM-induced $\bar{g}_1$ based on the currently-available data.
-We shall check this conclusion by studying the implications from the existing experimental results of $e^q(x)$ in the next section.